We may earn affiliate commissions for the recommended products. Learn more.

 To create your own VPN for personal use, you have a few specific hosting options:

-• Run the software on a cloud virtual private server.
-All cloud providers, from titans like Amazon Web Services to smaller operations like Vultr, offer cloud-hosted servers called VPSs.
+• Running the software on a cloud virtual private server.
+All cloud providers, from titans like Amazon Web Services to smaller operations like Vultr, offer cloud-hosted servers called VPS.
 This approach allows you to select a city with a data center in which to host your VPN.

-• Use your home router’s VPN server functionality.
+• Using your home router’s VPN server functionality.
 If you have a router with the feature built-in or with the ability to use third-party firmware, you only need your router.
-With this approach, you can even access your home network remotely.
-At the same time, this option isn’t useful while you’re at home.
+With this approach, you can access your home network remotely.
+At the same time, this option isn’t useful while at home.

-• Other solutions like hosting on dedicated physical machines.
+• Hosting on dedicated physical machines.
 Enterprises commonly have dedicated VPN servers on their internal networks to allow employees to securely work from home.
-For home use, this solution is overkill: your router can do the same thing.
-However, you could have a second network that you want to access remotely (maybe for remote tech support at an older relative’s house).
+For home use, this solution is an overkill: your router can do the same thing.
+However, you could have a second network that you want to access remotely (e.g., for remote tech support at an older relative’s house).
 In this case, you can follow many of the same steps for creating a cloud VPN server but with a spare desktop or single-board computer left on 24/7.

 In the following sections, you’ll learn how to set up a VPN in the cloud and on a router.